connectedbydata/connectedbydata.org/_posts/2024-05-16-june-guest-blog.md

 ---
 layout: post
-title: "We can’t shut the door once the horse has bolted"
+title: "We can’t shut the door once the horse has bolted: Reflections from a People's Panel on AI member"
 author: Guest
 category: blog
 ---